 The Syndicate purchases reinsurance as part of its risks mitigation programme.
 Reinsurance ceded is placed on a non-proportional basis.
 Non-proportional reinsurance is excess-of-loss reinsurance designed to mitigate the Syndicate's net exposure to large losses.
 Amounts recoverable from reinsurers are estimated in a manner consistent with the outstanding claims provision and are in accordance with the reinsurance contracts.
-The Syndicate's placement of reinsurance is diversified such that it is not dependent on a single reinsurer.
+The Syndicate's placement of reinsurance is diversified such that it is neither dependent on a single reinsurer nor are the operations substantially dependent upon any single reinsurance contract.

-Sub committees of the Syndicate board oversee the management of reserving risk.
+Sub committees of the Run Off Committee oversee the management of reserving risk.
 The use of standardised and internal modelling techniques, as well as benchmarking and the review of claims development are key in mitigating reserving risk.

-The purpose of these underwriting, reinsurance and reserving strategies is to limit exposure to catastrophes or large losses based on the Syndicate's risk appetite as decided by the Syndicate board.
+The purpose of these underwriting, reinsurance and reserving strategies is to limit exposure to catastrophes or large losses based on the Syndicate's risk appetite as decided by the Run Off Committee.